“It’s about love… if you don’t love what you do, your energy could never be transferred to heal someone else’s pain.”

 Who needs a massage?

 Everyone!
 Many of us have been sleeping badly for decades without even realising it.
 Muscles hold memory, and after sleeping in a bad position during the night, muscles are often stiff upon awakening.
 Some of us may suffer with chronic back, hip and knee pain — all of which can be alleviated with massage therapy to loosen up the muscles.

-If I have a pain, can I go to a massage therapist directly?It’s best to go to a doctor first — particularly as a reputable massage therapist may send you to one before they lay a finger on you, just to ensure they would not do any further harm to an injury.
 After an MRI, CT scan, or X-ray, the doctor would then evaluate the best approach to relieve the pain, and refer the patient to a massage therapist if needed.
 Sometimes, a physical trainer is needed rather than a massage therapist, for instance if there is a trigger point pain.
-“It is important to get the proper work-up, and to have a good connection between various care providers,” says Amir.
-“We need to combine efforts to redesign and re-educate the muscles, as we don’t want the problem to recur a few months down the line.”

 Nope.
 Amir recommends at least once a week or once every two weeks for people who exercise frequently, and at least once a month for those who don’t exercise much.